yeataro/TD-JSONLiveLink/README.md

 - Once a Subject is created, the UE side cannot change the Role type anymore.
 - If a Subject is deleted on the UE side, a topic with the same name cannot be created again.

->The above issues need to modify JsonLinkLink itself to solve.
+>The above issues need to modify JSONLiveLink plugin itself to solve.